martinwrangenby/gui-autotest-wdio/README.md

 > ℹ️ Note: On test execution start, the result folder is cleared.
 So if you want to save a report, make sure to store it elsewhere before running a new set of tests

+## Github Actions

+The framework comes with a simple workflow running the functional tests in github actions on push

 ## Author's notes

 For the functional tests I’ve put more emphasis on the framework rather than the actual tests since I believe that the main benefit and purpose of E2E-frameworks of this sort is to be able to validate critical customer flows spanning over multiple pages, whereas page-isolated functionality can be validated at component-test level to a greater extent.